sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 An on-device diagnostic platform used via a browser.
 Installs a SSH server on the device for UWP remote deployment as well as Windows Device Portal.

 **Recommendation:** In general, don't preinstall on devices.
-You can consider preinstalling on "developer edition" devices, where the primary market for the device is developers or users who plan on developing or testing UWPs.
+If you are building an image for "developer edition" devices, where the primary market for the device is developers or users who plan on developing or testing UWPs, consider preinstalling.

-Enabling Developer Mode will attempt to auto-install this Feature on Demand, but will likely fail on devices that are managed by WSUS.
-If this Feature on Demand is not installed, device discovery and Device Portal will not be enabled when Developer Mode is enabled.
+For devices that are managed by WSUS, enabling Developer Mode will attempt to auto-install this Feature on Demand, but will likely fail.
+If this Feature on Demand is not successfully installed, device discovery and Device Portal will not be enabled when Developer Mode is enabled.

 | Name | Capability Name |Cab Name |                                            CAB Size | Install size |
 |-----------|-----------------------------------|------------|--------------------------| --- |